davidsonz/Travel-Website/_posts/2013-09-14-Winchester.md

 <h4>14/09/2013: Our last days of Holiday</h4>

-Its our last few days of freedom with Mum before she drops us in our new home and returns to New Zealand.
+It's our last few days of freedom with Mum before she drops us in our new home and returns to New Zealand.

-We are staying with her friends new Winchester for a couple of nights on the way down.
+We are staying with her friend's new Winchester for a couple of nights on the way down.
 They live in a cute little town in the cutest little thatch cottage.
 It is strange to stay in a house that is older than the treaty of Waitangi or the length of time Europeans have been in New Zealand!

 We had a very relaxing couple of days visiting the <a target="_blank" href="http://www.winchester-cathedral.org.uk/">Winchester Cathedral</a> and the <a target="_blank" href="https://www.jane-austens-house-museum.org.uk/visit-us">Jane Austen House</a>.
 It is all very quaint and feels very British.
-The Jane Austen House is well worth a visit as it is a good representation of life back in those times and is a interesting in sight into the life that she led and the characters that she wrote about.
+The Jane Austen House is well worth a visit as it is a good representation of life back in those times and is an interesting insight into the life that she led and the characters that she wrote about.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-09-14-Winchester/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-09-14-Winchester/day12-min.JPG" class="image1">